ElinamLLC/SharpVectors/Readme.md

 For .NET application developers, there is currently no library complete enough to handle SVG files.
 Even the commercial tools are either not available or not complete enough to handle most uses of the SVG in Windows Presentation Foundation (WPF) applications.
 The project does not aim to provide a complete implementation of the SVG file format, but will support the features required in an average graphics application.

-The SVG specification is available [here](https://www.w3.org/TR/SVG11/) or the [PDF](https://www.w3.org/TR/SVG11/REC-SVG11-20110816.pdf) format.
+The SVG specification is available in [HTML](https://www.w3.org/TR/SVG11/) format or the [PDF](https://www.w3.org/TR/SVG11/REC-SVG11-20110816.pdf) format.

 This project is based on the [SharpVectorGraphics (aka SVG#)](http://sourceforge.net/projects/svgdomcsharp/) library.
-Besides bug fixes and improved feature support, we updated it to .NET 2/.NET 3.5 platform, removing the dependencies on the depreciated script engine libraries and the zip library, SharpZipLib.
+Besides bug fixes and improved feature support, we updated it to .NET 3.5 initially and now to NET 4.x platform, removing the dependencies on the depreciated script engine libraries and the zip library, SharpZipLib.

 ## Features and Uses
 In general, the following features are implemented: